Bunad

-Bunad ([ˈbʉ̂ːnɑd], plural: bunader/bunadar) is a Norwegian umbrella term encompassing, in its broadest sense, a range of both traditional rural clothes (mostly dating to the 18th and 19th centuries) as well as modern 20th-century folk costumes.
-In its narrow sense the word bunad refers only to clothes designed in the early 20th century that are loosely based on traditional costumes.
-The word bunad in itself is a 20th-century invention.
+Bunad ([ˈbʉ̂ːnɑd], plural: bunader/bunadar) is a Norwegian umbrella term.
+In a broader sense, the term encompasses household, householding equipment, and livestock as well as both traditional rural clothes (mostly dating to the 18th and 19th centuries) and modern 20th-century folk costumes.
+In its narrowest sense, the word bunad refers only to clothes designed in the early 20th century that are loosely based on traditional costumes.

 The bunad movement has its root in 19th-century national romanticism, which included an interest for traditional folk costumes not only in Norway, but also in neighbouring countries such as Denmark and notably Germany.
 However, in Norway, national romanticist ideas had a more lasting impact, as seen in the use of folk-inspired costumes.